esguerra/mesguerra.org/readme.md

 This worked, whereas:

     sudo supervisorctl restart

-Didn't
+Didn't.
 Some website told me to add this to the mesguerra.conf

     startsecs = 0